Broad Cytokine and Toxin Reduction

 Open Heart Surgery, CytoSorb®, and REFRESH Trial: The Next Frontier

 CytoSorbents is has completed its U.S. based REFRESH (Reduction in FREe Hemoglobin) I trial – a 46-patient, 8 center randomized controlled safety and feasibility study evaluating CytoSorb® use intra-operatively during elective, complex cardiac surgery that was expected to last longer than 3 hours.
 The study met the primary safety endpoint, with significant differences in serious device related adverse events compared to control.
 The trial demonstrated that patients undergoing valve replacement surgery had the highest levels of plasma free hemoglobin (pfHb) and that in this population, CytoSorb led to a statistically significant reduction in pfHb compared to control.
 An abstract of the REFRESH I trial was selected for podium presentation at the American Association for Thoracic Surgery (AATS) Centennial Conference in April 2017.
-Pending FDA approval, a pivotal, registration REFRESH II trial is expected to start in late 2017.
+CytoSorbents is now conducting the 400 patient, pivotal, randomized, controlled REFRESH 2-AKI Trial, evaluating the intraoperative use of two CytoSorb cartridges to reduce the incidence or severity of acute kidney injury (AKI) following complex cardiac surgery.

 CytoSorb® in Cardiopulmonary Bypass (CPB) during Cardiac Surgery